Ethereum Proof-of-Stake Consensus Layer: Participation and Decentralization: Ethereum Proof-of-Stake

 \subsection{Validator Rewards and Penalties}

-For the previously outlined tasks, validators receive rewards for the previously outlined tasks.
+Validators receive rewards for the previously outlined tasks.
 Their rewards can be divided into consensus and execution layer rewards.
-Note consensus layer rewards were received by validators since the start of the beacon chain in December 2020, while execution layer rewards only became available to validators after the merge, i.e., when PoS replaced PoW on Ethereum.
+Note that consensus layer rewards were received by validators since the start of the beacon chain in December 2020, while execution layer rewards only became available to validators after the merge, i.e., when PoS replaced PoW on Ethereum.

-\T{Consensus layer rewards.} Validators receive consensus layer rewards for block proposal, attestation (i.e., attesting to the source epoch, attesting to the target epoch, and attesting to the head block), and participation in sync committees~\cite{annotated-spec}.
-Additionally, validators receive whistle-blowing rewards for providing evidence of dishonest validators, such as proposing multiple blocks in a single slot or submitting contradictory attestations.
-These consensus layer rewards decrease on an individual validator basis as more validators join the network and do not change depending on network activity.
-Currently, a validator receives approximately 0.04~ETH for a successful proposal and 0.00001~ETH for a successful attestation~\cite{rewardCL}.
+\T{Consensus layer rewards.} Validators receive rewards for block proposal, attestation (i.e., attesting to the source epoch, target epoch, and chain head), and participation in sync committees~\cite{EthereumSpec2022}.
+Additionally, validators receive whistle-blowing rewards for providing evidence of dishonest validators.
+Consensus layer rewards decrease on an individual validator basis as more validators join the network.
+Currently, a validator receives approximately 0.04~ETH for a successful proposal and 0.00001~ETH for a successful attestation~\cite{EdgingtonTechnicalOverview2023}.

-\T{Execution layer rewards.} A block proposer also receives rewards from priority fees and direct payments to their fee recipient address.
-To maximize their consensus layer rewards, many validators run MEV-Boost.
-MEV-Boost is a sidecar service that essentially operates as a block builder under the framework of \textit{proposer-builder separation (PBS)}, creating profitable blocks for the block proposer~\cite{mevboostGithub}.
+\T{Execution layer rewards.} A block proposer also receives rewards from priority fees and direct user payments.
 These rewards are consensus layer rewards, which were introduced after the merge.
-On average, the execution layer reward of a proposal is around 0.1~ETH per block~\cite{deepdiveETHrewards}.
+On average, the execution layer reward of a proposal is around 0.1~ETH per block~\cite{ThalmanEthereumRewards2023}.

 \T{Penalties and slashing.} To incentivize network participation and honest behavior, validators receive penalties for missing target and source votes.
 These penalties are equal in amount to the rewards received for successful attestation.
 Additionally, validators can also be slashed for serious offenses (e.g., proposing and signing two different blocks for the same slot).
 Slashing removes at least 1/32 of a validator's staked Ether.